juliohm1978/kubeless-pulsar-trigger/README.md

 KUBELESS_FUNCTION_SCHEMA
 ```

 The included containers for dispatcher pods are also implemented in Python with a simple example of a Pulsar client.
-If you know what you are doing, feel free to replace it to suit your needs.
+It includes an increasing backoff delay on repeated errors while calling the Kubeless Function (up to 90s).
+If you need more advanced message handling and know what you are doing, feel free to replace it to suit your needs.
 You can override the container image from your `PulsarTrigger` definition (explained above).